Halloween during COVID-19: A tradition that always called for wearing masks

-FRESNO, California (KSEE/KGPE) — Halloween will look different this year due to the pandemic, but many are looking forward to the sweet retreat during the pandemic.
+FRESNO, California (KSEE) — Halloween will look different this year due to the pandemic, but many are looking forward to the sweet retreat during the pandemic.

 “We understand with Halloween coming up people want to celebrate as they’re accustomed to doing, but we just want to remind people, we’re under COVID times,” said Jordan Scott, the Public Information Officer for Fresno County.